popcorn-kernel/oven/README.md

 # Goals
 - Have a simple yet customizable bootloader for better user experince.
 - Have both, TRANS/popcorn and polyboot systems.
+- Implement a boot protocol
 - Learn and Have fun!
-- implement a boot protocol

 # Prerequisites
 - Cargo